maleakhiw/Pessimistic-Neighbourhood-Aggregation-for-States-in-Reinforcement-Learning/README.md

 ## Solution Methods
 ### kNN-TD
-kNN-TD combines the concept of *K Nearest Neighbours* and *TD-Learning* to learn and evaluate Q values in both continuous and discrete state space RL problems.
+kNN-TD combines the concept of *K-Nearest Neighbours* and *TD-Learning* to learn and evaluate Q values in both continuous and discrete state space RL problems.
 This method is especially useful in continuous states RL problems as the number of (state, action) pairs is very large and thus impossible to store and learn this information.
-By choosing a particular k-values and decided some initial points over continuous states, one can estimate Q values based on averaging the Q values of the k-nearest neighbours for the state that the agent are currently in and use that values to decide the next move using some decision methods (i.e. UCB or epsilon-greedy).
+By choosing a particular k-values and decided some initial points over continuous states, one can estimate Q values based on calculated the weighted average of Q values of the k-nearest neighbours for the state that the agent are currently in and use that values to decide the next move using some decision methods (i.e. UCB or epsilon-greedy).
 As for the learning process, one can update all of the k-nearest neighbours that contribute for the Q calculation.

 **Algorithm:**
-1. Cover the whole state space by some initial Q(s,a) pairs, possibly scatter it uniformly across the whole state space and give an initial value of 0
+1. Cover the whole state space by some initial Q(s,a) pairs, possibly scatter it uniformly across the whole state space and give an initial value of 0/ -1
 2. When an agent in a particular state, get the feature vectors representing the state and possible actions from the state
 3. For each possible action from the state, calculate Q(s,a) pairs by taking the expected value from previous Q values based on k-nearest neighbours of a particular action.
 *Steps for k-nearest neighbours:*
-    - Standardise every feature in the feature vectors to (-1, 1) or other ranges to make sure that 1 feature scaling not dominate the distance calculation
+    - Standardise every feature in the feature vectors to (-1, 1) or other ranges to make sure that one feature scale not dominate the distance calculation (i.e. if position ranges between (-50, 50) and velocity (-0.7, 0.7) position will dominate distance calculation).
-    - Calculate the distance between current state and all of other points using distance formula (i.e. Euclidean distance) and store the k-nearest neighbours to knn vector, and it's distance
+    - Calculate the distance between current state and all of other points with the same action using distance formula (i.e. Euclidean distance) and store the k-nearest neighbours to knn vector, and it's distance (for weight) in weight vector
-    - Determine the weight (p(x)) for the expected value by using the inverse of the distance
+    - Determine the probability p(x) for the expected value by using weight calculation (i.e. weight = 1/distance).
+To calculate weight, one can use other formula as long as that formula gives more weight to closer point.
+To calculate p(x) just divide individual weight with sum of all weights to get probability
-    - Estimate the Q(s,a) pairs using expectation formula using the weight and previous Q values of the kNN (average method)
+    - Estimate the Q(s,a) pairs using expectation formula from kNN previous Q values
-4. Using UCB/ epsilon greedy decision method choose the next move
+4. Using epsilon greedy/ UCB/ other decision methods to choose the next move
-5. Observe the reward and update the Q values for all of the neighbours using SARSA or Q Learning.
+5. Observe the reward and update the Q values for all of the neighbours on knn vector using SARSA or Q Learning. (on the code below, I use Q Learning)
 6. Repeat step 2-5

 ### PNA (Pessimistic Neighbourhood Aggregation)